By Farhan Malik, MD

 Atlanta Innovative Medicine

 When researching a regenerative procedure, patients may decide they want a procedure using their own tissue.
 This is called receiving an “autologous” procedure, which means the tissue comes from the patient himself/herself.
-The other option for a regenerative therapy is called an “allograft” procedure, which refers to the tissue coming from a donor.

 First of all, let’s clarify where the tissue is coming from.
 Adipose is the medical term for fat tissue, and doctors obtain it from a patient’s abdominal area or from the flank area just above the buttocks.
 The harvesting procedure involves taking out about 60cc’s of fat, so patients do get the benefit of a slight liposuction too.